 My primary focus though is the human consequences of conflict, exploring experience, perception and memory as well as the effects on the corporeal.
 Working with veterans and investigating lost service-members has instigated a practice that is socially engaged and increasingly collaborative

-At its broadest points, I am establishing an approach that traverses the space the space between contemporary gallery and museum practice whilst maintaining the opportunity for site-specific work and working in ‘non-art’ spaces.
+At its broadest points, I am establishing an approach that traverses the space between contemporary gallery and museum practice whilst maintaining the opportunity for site-specific work and working in ‘non-art’ spaces.
 Blending the specific and intensely personal with universally significant events and themes of history, memory and conflict allows me to engage with both my own family history and the broadest possible audience.